-Atlanta reality star reports jewelry stolen from Lamborghini
+Atlanta TV star: $750,000 in jewelry stolen from Lamborghini

-ATLANTA (AP) — The reality television star and wife of rapper T.I. says $750,000 in jewelry was stolen from her Lamborghini outside an Atlanta bar.
+ATLANTA (AP) — The reality television star and wife of rapper T.I. says more than $750,000 in jewelry was stolen from her Lamborghini outside an Atlanta bar.

-News outlets report Tameka “Tiny” Harris told Atlanta police that she left wedding rings, watches and stud earrings in a blue velour bag on the center console.
-She says the jewelry was missing when she returned to her car Sunday night.
+Tameka “Tiny” Harris told Atlanta police she left wedding rings, watches and stud earrings in a blue velour bag on the center console of her 2019 Lamborghini SUV.

+Atlanta police investigator James H. White III said Harris told officers she parked her car around 8:45 p.m.
+Sunday and discovered the items missing about an hour later.
+A preliminary police report says the estimated value of the stolen items exceeds $750,000.

 Officials told WSB-TV that security near the bar didn’t see anything suspicious.